Ruffian (horse): Legacy

-Ruffian is buried near a flag pole in the infield of Belmont Park, with her nose pointed toward the finish line.

 Ruffian posthumously earned the 1975 Eclipse Award for Outstanding Three-Year-Old Filly.
 In 1976, she was inducted into the National Museum of Racing and Hall of Fame.
 The Blood-Horse magazine ranked her 35th in its list of the top 100 U.S. thoroughbred champions of the 20th Century; she is the highest-rated filly (or mare) on the list.
 Sports Illustrated included her as the only non-human on their list of the top 100 female athletes of the century, ranking her 53rd.

 In the summer of 1975, folk singer Joan Baez dedicated a version of the song "Stewball" to Ruffian.

 Since 1976, the Ruffian Handicap has been run in Ruffian's honor.
 Until 2009, the race had been held at Belmont Park (on Long Island, New York), but it was moved upstate to Saratoga Race Course in 2010.
 In 2014, the Ruffian Handicap was moved back to Belmont Park.

 The Ruffian Equine Medical Center, now known as Cornell Ruffian Equine Specialists, opened on May 26, 2009.
 It cost $18 million to build and is located outside Gate 8 of Belmont Park.
 The facility offers a wide range of services ranging from acute care for race related injuries to preventative care and farrier consultations.

 Ruffian has many nicknames, such as "Queen of the Fillies", "Queen of the Century", "Queen of Racing", "Queen of the Track", "Filly of the Century", "The Super Filly", the "Black Terror" and more.
 Several books about her have been published, including Ruffian, Burning from the Start, Ruffian, A Racetrack Romance, Ruffian: Horse Racing's Black Beauty, and The Licorice Daughter, My Year with Ruffian.